mobijoker/Cyber/_posts/Arthur/Projects/en/2013-09-13-anarcho-notepad.md

 A list of these images:

-1. notepad-back.gif,
+1. notepad-middle.png
-2. pages-back.gif,
+2. yellow-sticker-middle
-3. pages-bottom.gif,
+3. yellow-sticker-bottom
-4. postit-back.gif,
+4. white-sticker-top
-5. postit-upper.gif,
+5. white-sticker-middle
-6. recent-posts-bottom.gif
+6. white-sticker-bottom

 ### License